 - Describe your skills and talents.
 Think about what skills you are best at and how that’s important to the job.

-- PRACTICE saying these skills ahead of time and listen to how you sound.
+- PRACTICE saying these skills ahead of time and listening to how you sound.

 - Research the company and write down 2-3 facts about the company you find interesting.
 Be prepared to answer why you want to work there.